blutorange/badd-web-programming/packages/lecture/README.md

 # Website

+Lessons and exercise for the web programming lecture at the BA Dresden.

+Hosted on github pages: https://blutorange.github.io/badd-web-programming/

-This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+The website was built using [Docusaurus](https://docusaurus.io/), a modern static website generator.

 ### Installation